Privacy Policy

 This Privacy Policy supplements and forms part of the broader legal framework governing use of the Platform, including the Terms of Service.

-In the event of inconsistency between this Privacy Policy and event-specific documentation configured by an Organizer, the event documentation governs the processing carried out by the Organizer in its role as an independent Controller.
+In the event of inconsistency between this Privacy Policy and event-specific documentation configured by an Organizer, the event documentation governs only to the extent it does not conflict with this Policy or applicable data protection law.

-If you have questions regarding this Privacy Policy or wish to exercise your rights, you may contact:
+If you have questions about this Privacy Policy or Vanguard’s data practices, or if you wish to exercise your privacy rights, you may contact Vanguard’s Privacy Officer as described in Section 3.3 and Section 8.11 of this Policy.

-We will respond within the timeframes required by applicable law.
+We respond to privacy inquiries and requests within the timeframes required by applicable law.